 Less than a two-hour flight from the major East Coast airports, Bermuda’s rosy sands and aqua waters await the unsuspecting tourist.
-Whether you’re looking for a beach vacation or hoping to dive deeper into the history of the island, prioritize these must-dos for a well-rounded experience.
-Read our “1, 2, 3: Bermuda Destination Guide” below, written by travel journalist & former resident, Jillian Dara (@jilliandara).
+Whether you’re looking for a beach vacation or hoping to dive deeper into the island’s history, prioritize these must-dos for a well-rounded experience.
+Our “Bermuda Destination Guide” awaits below.

-Gibbs Hill Lighthouse:
+Gibbs Hill Lighthouse

 The 185 steps to the top of the beacon are worth it for one of the best views of the island.

 There are nine parishes in Bermuda, and while all of them offer a unique charm, there are three you can’t miss.
 The west end of the island beholds Dockyard, a part of Somerset, and a historic naval base; the east end of the island offers St. George, a UNESCO World Heritage Site; and at the center of the island is Hamilton, or “town” as the locals refer to it, the capital of Bermuda.

 We’ve never had a massage in a cave.
 And let us tell you… both the deep tissue treatment and cavernous setting were unique to their core.